hdShang/arxiv-daily/docs/cs-CL/2025-06-23/papers/250618421v2-treb-a-comprehensive-benchmark-for-evaluating-table-reasoning-capabi.md

 ---
 layout: default
-title: TReB: A Comprehensive Benchmark for Evaluating Table Reasoning Capabilities of Large Language Models
+title: "TReB: A Comprehensive Benchmark for Evaluating Table Reasoning Capabilities of Large Language Models"
 ---

 # TReB: A Comprehensive Benchmark for Evaluating Table Reasoning Capabilities of Large Language Models